Design & Technology

 |Head of Department:||Mr A Bolger|

-The individual specialisms found within the Faculty share a common philosophy in the delivery of the Key Stage 3 Design and Technology Curriculum, with special emphasis placed upon students creating high quality outcomes in a variety of materials areas.
-In Year 9, students opt to focus on a specific material area of their choice from Product Design, Food or Textiles.
-This allows a greater depth of skills and knowledge to be achieved as a foundation, should they then opt for D&T at GCSE.
+The individual specialisms found within the Faculty share a common philosophy in the delivery of the Key Stage 3 Design & Technology curriculum, with special emphasis placed upon students creating high quality outcomes in a variety of material areas.
+In Year 9, students opt to focus on a specific material area of their choice including Product Design, Food or Textiles.
+This allows a greater depth of skills and knowledge to be achieved as a foundation for further learning should they continue the subject at GCSE.

-Our students regularly achieve success in local and national competitions including: the prestigious county-held YORTEK Award; Young Engineers for Britain; CITB Airport Challenge and the Greenpower Challenge.
+Our students regularly achieve success in local and national competitions including: NYBEP Engineering Inspirations and the Harrogate DT Rotary Tournament.